reald/anytone-flash-tools/README.md

 ## Available tools so far...
 This his highly experimental code.
 Use it at your own risk!

-* Export digital contact list to .csv file
+* Read digital contact list from radio to .csv file (readcontacts.py)
+* Write digital contact list from .csv file to radio (writecontacts.py)